 4. When translating your needs into technical requirements

 The EHS department might knows what it wants, but doesn't know how to say it technically.
 As a result, requesting features is a challenge.

 An IT savvy EHS consultant ensures the vendor delivers the requested functionalities.

 EHS consultants play an essential role as a hybrid between client and vendor, speaking the language of both parties and making sure the collaboration run smoothly.

 5. When regulatory knowledge is required

-As Occupational Health and Safety is characterized by a dynamic, changing regulatory environment, staying on track with local, global and industrial regulations can be a struggle, not to mention finding an EHS solution that helps you meet these requirements.
-Clients and business partners can also request that you demonstrate compliance to particular standards and it is therefore important that the OHS software you invest in supports them.
+As Occupational Health and Safety is characterized by a dynamic, changing regulatory environment, staying on track with local, global and industrial regulations is a struggle.

-The project manager (PM) will handle all scheduling and communication between your organization and the vendor, which is made easier by the fact that the consultant understands both parties and has experience of these kinds of projects.
-Therefore, he/she might be able to foresee issues and solve them in an appropriate manner.
-The consultant’s ability to remain neutral to both sides is also an advantage in this kind of position.
+The project manager handles all scheduling and communication between your organization and the vendor, made easier by the consultant understanding both parties.
+Therefore, they can foresee and respond to issues.
+The consultant’s ability to remain neutral to both sides is also an advantage.

 7. When timescales are tight